mdbootstrap/Black-Friday-2023/README.md

 #### 💸 (75% OFF) [BlueHost](https://www.bluehost.com/) – Affordable website creation and hosting

+#### 💸 (30% OFF for the first year) [Quick Elements](https://quickelements.com/) – Website Builder & Hosting.
+Code: GHCM30 = 30% off.
+Only for the first year, but still an interesting proposition

 #### ⭐ ($19) [MDBGO](https://mdbgo.com/) – Free alternative to paid hosting tools

  -  Free hosting for your apps & databases